Sue Bird: National team career

 Bird has competed with USA Basketball as a member of the 2000 Jones Cup Team in Taipei, Taiwan.
 She started all four games, leading the team with 17 assists and helping them to the gold medal.

 In 2002, Bird was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou, and Nanjing, China.
 The team was coached by Van Chancellor.
 Bird scored 4.3 points per game.
 The USA team won all nine games, including a close title game against Russia, which was a one-point game late in the game.

 In the 2003–2004 off-season, Bird was named to the United States 2004 Women's Olympic Basketball Team's roster.
 The USA team went on to win the gold at the games in Athens, Greece.

 In 2006, Bird was invited back to the National team for the World Championships held in Sao Paulo, Brazil in September 2006.
-With Lisa Leslie and Dawn Staley retiring and Sheryl Swoopes sidelined by injuries, Bird, Candace Parker, and Diana Taurasi stepped up to leading roles on the national team.
+With Lisa Leslie and Dawn Staley retiring and Sheryl Swoopes sidelined by injuries, Bird, Candace Parker, and Diana Taurasi stepped into leading roles on the national team.
 The USA team won eight of the nine games they played but fell against Russia 75–68 in the medal round; they ended up with the bronze medal.
 Over the nine games, Bird hit 50% of her three-point attempts, tying her for accuracy leadership with Taurasi and Swoopes.
 She also led the team with 41 assists.

 In the summer of 2008, Bird once again qualified for the Olympic basketball team, which won the 2008 gold medal in Beijing, China.
 Bird started all eight games and tied with teammate Tamika Catchings with 14 steals, both ranking seventh in the tournament's top 10 for steals.

 Bird was invited to the USA Basketball Women's National Team training camp for the 2010 World Championship in the fall of 2009.
 Usually, players for the 2010 USA FIBA World Championship and the 2012 Olympics teams are selected from the National Team.
 Following the training camp, the team was scheduled to play in the 2009 UMMC Ekaterinburg International Invitational in Ekaterinburg, Russia.